Practical-DevOps-GitHub-Tasks/devops_practical-git/README.md

 8. For github actions:
 - create PAT (Personal Access Token) with Full control of private repositories and Full control of orgs and teams, read and write org projects
-- add repository secret key key SECRETS_TOKEN and the value of PAT
+- add to repository actions secrets key with the name SECRETS_TOKEN and the value of PAT